binghamtonuniversity-cs110/template-lab01-loops/README.md

    * Creates a function for drawing the sine function and calls the function from main (3 points)
    * Draw sine function using a loop (4 points)
 * **Part B: 7 points**
-   * Setup window function set world coordinates to requested values (3 points)
+   * Setup window function set world coordinates to requested values (2 points)
    * Setup turtle function draws the x and y axis with the origin at the center (2 points)
+   * Draws from -360 to 360 on the x axis (1 point)
    * Draw cosine function (2 points)
 * **Part C: 1 point**
     * Follows requested project structure and submission format